Business email compromise scams and email account compromise scams didn’t exist a generation ago.

 Once they harvest that minimal amount of information, scammers will spoof email invoices from the targeted merchant and send them to the targeted customers.
 Of course, those fake invoices request payment electronically to accounts the scammers control.
 Not the real bank accounts of the real suppliers.
 To lend an aura of legitimacy, the scammers may attach an email to the corporate official who must approve the invoice.
 And they’ll send it in the name of an authentic contact.
 Even if, say, one out of every 10 spoofed invoices are paid, that’s still big money.
 Business email compromise and email account compromise scams are a big business.

-How Big a Problem Is It?
+How Big of a Problem Is It?

 If you think you’ve been the victim of a BEC/EAC scam, contact the fund recovery experts at MyChargeBack.